lowRISC/opentitan/hw/ip/aon_timer/doc/_index.md

 The "pause in sleep" option controls whether the watchdog timer continues to count in low-power modes.
 This allows configurations where the watchdog timer can remain programmed and locked while the device is put to sleep for relatively long periods, controlled by the wakeup timer.
 Without this feature, the watchdog timer might wake up the core prematurely by triggering a watchdog bark.

+The "pause during escalation" feature ensures that watchdog bites and barks do not interfere with system escalation behavior.
+If during escalation software configures the system to hang instead of reset, the watchdog bite cannot supersede that decision.

 # Theory of Operations